 Final Verdict of Our Foodvisor Review

 Foodvisor is a promising app with a lot of potential.
-The real value-add is the food photography component, but it’s not quite where it needs to be.
-The barcode scanning feature is nice, too, but ultimately, there are more accurate food tracker apps available.
+The real value-add is the food photography component.
+When I first tested the app, this feature was not quite where it needed to be.
+However, the company says they’ve made improvements to help make the food photography element more accurate.
+The barcode scanning feature is nice, too.

 I’m not a fan of the color-coding approach to foods, and I’m especially not a fan of using positive and negative emoticons to assign value to foods.